mantidproject/mantid/docs/source/release/v4.0.0/framework.rst

 - It is now possible to build custom materials with :class:`mantid.kernel.MaterialBuilder` without setting a formula or atomic number.
 In this case, all cross sections and number density have to be given.
 - Python plotting now handles `twinx` and `twiny` axes for workspaces.
 - :py:obj:`mantid.kernel.MaterialBuilder` now supports number densities in formula units per cubic Ångström.
+- IPython on Windows has been upgraded to v5.8.0.
+This is the last version that supports Python 2.

 Bugfixes
 ########